Zilliqa/ZIP/zips/zip-11.md

 In order to incentivize the early birds, we propose the initial value of `issuance_factor` to be 1.
 This can be later changed via governance by putting in gZILs to use.

-### Issuance Curve

-As mentioned in the previous section, initially, for each ZIL earned (and withdrawn), the delegator will get 1 gZIL.
-But, this may change over time based on governance.

 The actual issuance curve of gZIL is hard to predict due to its dependence on the number of ZILs staked in the contract and the frequency of reward